xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreAdapter/README.md

 - It achieves this by converting the differing data structures into a single structure that the client can use.

+## Illustrative example

-- Example: Weather apps that use multiple third-party services can leverage the pattern to create a unified way to interact with all of them.
+- Weather apps that use multiple third-party services can leverage the pattern to create a unified way to interact with all of them.

+- The major issue faced in this scenario is that the hierarchy of the requested data structures would differ.

+- Also, one service may return the temperature in celsius, while another may return it in fahrenheit.

+- Adapters resolve these differences by converting the data structures into a single, unified structure.

 ## Problem statement